logo-lesley

 Many tips and techniques exist to manage your time better.
 There are also various apps which can help you overcome these challenges.
 Some of the many ideas include:

-Pre-planning, Setting goals using the S.M.A.R.T. goal acronym, Focusing on one task at a time, 15 – 20 minute time rule, Time blocking, Batching similar tasks together, Prioritizing (A,B,C rule) and more…
+Pre-planning, Setting goals using the S.M.A.R.T. goal acronym *, Focusing on one task at a time, 15 – 20 minute time rule, Time blocking, Batching similar tasks together, Prioritizing (A,B,C rule *) and more… (* to be discussed in detail in a separate post).

-Ask yourself right now… Are you managing your time, or are you letting your time manage you?
+Ask yourself right now… Am I managing my time, or am I letting my time manage me?
 Is Done better than Perfect?
+What can I check off my list right now to move forward?